Figure 22-1 Review Process

 You can, however, send all requests generating from Technical Role Definition review for manual fulfillment if the global property com.netiq.iac.fulfillment.techrole.manualonly is set.
 Contact your SaaS Operations Administrator to set the property.

-There are scenarios when Identity Governance forwards request items for manual fulfillment.
+There are scenarios when request items get forwarded for manual fulfillment.
 For example, when the fulfillment target is Active Directory, and there is a request to remove an inherited permission from a user.
 When a user is assigned a permission to a group because they are a member of that group, it is a direct assignment.
 However, there are times, when a user is assigned permission to a group even when they are not a direct member.
 This happens when the groups are embedded.
-In such scenarios, the user inherits the permission and Identity Governance fails to automatically fulfill the request since the user is not part of the group.
-To collect these permission assignments, you must enable the option Populate Nested Permission Assignments while configuring the Identity Governance AD Permission and eDir Permission collector templates.
+In such scenarios, the user inherits the permission and OpenText Identity Governance fails to automatically fulfill the request since the user is not part of the group.
+To collect these permission assignments, you must enable the option Populate Nested Permission Assignments while configuring the OpenText Identity Governance AD Permission and eDir Permission collector templates.

 Review Owners and Administrators can view the fulfillment status of review items automatically fulfilled and verified by internal processes as soon as a review run is partially or fully approved.